 The colour of your bedroom is important, it needs to be a room you can relax and ultimately sleep in.
+But that doesn't mean you need to use dull or boringly muted colours.
+See our quick guide to get some ideas.

 If you are thinking about decorating your bedroom, one of the first things that you will need to consider is your preferred colour scheme.
 By getting colour scheme for bedrooms right, you can create a stunning and unique look for your home.